 Is 2022 another taper tantrum like we saw in 2013?

-The Fed has telegraphed several more interest rate hikes this year, prompting fears of an economic slowdown, which is sometimes an unintended consequence of raising rates.
+The Fed has made a point of telegraphing rate hikes in advance of the moves, and the several hikes in 2022 prompted fears of an economic slowdown, which is sometimes an unintended consequence of raising rates.
 It has also brought back similar concerns to those hedging mortgage loans of the taper tantrum of 2013.

 In 2013, there was an April/May Fed meeting where then-Fed Chair Bernanke didn’t telegraph well to the industry that the Fed was planning on tapering its balance sheet down from $3 trillion after QE2.
 The market had, well, a tantrum.
 There was a sizable drop in MBS pricing and sizable rise in mortgage rates.
 Communication was also a problem also at the subsequent June 20th Fed meeting, and over the following few days the market lost a further 400 bps.
 Mortgage rates rose about 1% in a week.
 The overall market magnitude in drop was a little over nine points.